pluja/rokokeys/README.md

 # Rokokeys
 Rokokeys is a reasonably safe method of saving your wallet's mnemonic seeds.
-This method is much better than writing down your seed on a phone or a not-so-securelly-saved paper.
+This method is much better than writing down your raw seed on a phone or a not-so-secured paper.

-> Note that this is a **functional** beta version.
+> Note that this is a first **functional** version.
 Much more improvements will come with the methodology and security.

 ## How it works: